Powerful podcast app with transcripts for iOS and Android - Metacast has launched!

 The basic podcast listening functionality of Metacast is free.
 Metacast Premium users get access to full transcripts, unlimited playlists, and more advanced features through a $49.99/year or $4.99/month subscription in the US or an equivalent amount in local currency in other countries.
 Premium users support the development of Metacast and make future development possible.

-To celebrate the launch, new Android users get a 51% off deal for the first two years if they sign up for Metacast Premium until the end of August 2024.
+To celebrate the App Store launch, new iOS users get 50% off for the first year if you sign up for Metacast Premium until the end of October 2024.

 Install Metacast

-Install Metacast podcast app for Android from Google Play Store.
+Install Metacast podcast app from Apple App Store or Google Play Store.

 P.S.
 We build in public!